ajsb85/zwiftalizer/README.md

 * Activity Date Time changed from ANSI to more humanly readable format
 * Styles overhaul (CSS modules)
 * Removed opinions and incorrect assumptions from 'help' modal windows
+* Removed Pondjs and react-timeseries-charts source code from repo
+* Using pondjs 0.6.0 from npm
+* Using react-timeseries-charts 0.9.2 from npm

 ## 0.3.1 Changes (2016-04-05)